Freemovers

 To apply use the form of the receiving school, if it exists (posted on the pages of the foreign department).
 If there is no information for incoming students on the pages of the school outside of exchange programmes, then write an e-mail to the foreign department of the chosen school (do not forget the basic information: what you want to study, how long and in what period).

-- letter of acceptance (or e-mail, or some other proof of acceptance) confirming that you have been accepted for a physical stay at a foreign university (i.e. that it is not online mobility).
-Alternatively, this confirmation can be provided later by e-mail.
+- a letter of acceptance (or email or some other proof of acceptance) – confirming that you have been accepted for a physical stay at a foreign university (i.e., it is not online mobility); alternatively, this confirmation can be provided later by e-mail.

-- a copy of proof of knowledge of the language in which you will study (this does not apply to language students):
+- a copy of proof of knowledge of the language in which you will study (this does not apply to language students and PhD students):

 - the results of language examinations at MU (the results of language exams at MU will be recognised based on Academic Records in IS, other documents are voluntary)